Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Discussion and conclusions

 \section{Discussion and conclusions}

 In this work, we have developed a theoretical and computational framework to account for phonon screening on electron-electron interactions, entirely from first principles.
-We account for all mechanisms of electron-phonon coupling, short-range or long-range, on equal footing, and we have demonstrated simplifications of our expression in different limits, \emph{e.g.}, in the static limit, in the case where long-range electron-phonon interactions are described by the traditional Fr\"ohlich model, and beyond.
+We account for short-range and long-range electron-phonon coupling on equal footing, and we have demonstrated simplifications of our expression in different limits, \emph{e.g.}, in the static limit, in the case where long-range electron-phonon interactions are described by the traditional Fr\"ohlich model, and beyond.
 Moreover, we have demonstrated the connections of our formalism to applying a polaron transformation to a many-body electron-phonon Hamiltonian.
+Our theoretical scheme for including phonon effects in electronic interactions is directly compatible with \emph{ab initio} downfolding schemes, which have grown in popularity for obtaining the properties of strongly-correlated materials from first principles~\cite{Nakamura2008,Nakamura2010,Arita2015,Zheng2018}.

 We have applied our computational framework to MgO and GeTe, and in both cases we find significant phonon-induced renormalization of the electron-electron interactions, particularly for on-site Coulomb terms.
 This results mostly from short-range electron-phonon interactions based on the deformation potential mechanism, which, despite their fast decay, still lead to substantial nearest-neighbor attraction in GeTe.
 The interplay of this mechanism with long-range electron-phonon coupling screens out repulsive electron-electron interactions, and leads to an overall attraction, which could provide an explanation for superconductivity in this system.